A CLOSER LOOK: Electric scooters popular in large cities, but injuries reported

 FAYETTEVILLE, Ark.
-(KNWA) — Electric motorized scooters are coming to Fayetteville, and while the scooters are popular in major cities, there have been many injuries associated with them.
+(KFTA) — Electric motorized scooters are coming to Fayetteville, and while the scooters are popular in major cities, there have been many injuries associated with them.

 Act 1015 (formerly HB1619) was passed by the Arkansas General Assembly in April, creating the Electric Motorized Scooter Act.
 The law authorizes the distribution of electric motorized scooters and scooter-share programs across the state.